bitbonsai/gitlink-cli/README.md

 3. `npm link` also works, if you're not into yarn.

 ## Usage
-Just go to a repo and type `gitlink`.
-Nothing else.
+Just go to a repo and type `gitlink` to open a browser window with the repo Or add part of a `sha1` to it and open a single commit page: `gitlink b844b99` (thanks for the idea, @ricardobeat)